Frequently asked questions

 Representative.
 A member of OSAKO’s body of representatives.
 The representatives are elected every November.

 SAMOK.
 The union of student unions in Finland.
-Represents all Finnish UAS students.
+Represents all Finnish university of applied sciences students.

 Sports pass.
 A sticker that can be bought to the student card, which gives discounts on sports services and the courses of University Sports of Oulu.